 Their minds are the objective fact of the wave function.

-At root, the wave function is T-zero, the initial instant of creation, when all the energy that would ever exist existed as a quantum event in a point far smaller than a proton.
+At root, the wave function is T-zero, the initial instant of creation, when all the energy that would ever exist existed as a quantum event in a point far smaller than an electron.

-The psyche of the omen-coder penetrates the first light, T-zero, which illuminates every universe that can possibly cool out of that energy.
+The psyche of the omen-coder penetrates the first light, T-zero, which illuminates every variation of the universe that can possibly cool out of that energy and its intrinsic laws of physics.

 The mind of the omen-coder is the sentience of light.

-Better yet, think of them as the human interface with pure energy, the E of E = mc^2.
+Better yet, think of the omen-coder as the human interface with pure energy, the E of E = mc^2.

 Omen-coders illuminate the night paths E followed into mc^2, down into hydrogen clouds, deeper into stars, and eventually outward to us, arrangements of atoms that think and feel.